Byrix/robosparkles-streamlabs/README.md

 Scripts to enhance your Twitch chatbot.
 Built for use with Streamlabs Chatbot.

-For full information on how to install, uninstall, and what each script does please read the documentation file included

 Created by Byrix, for use by BioSparkles: twitch.tv/biosparkles

+## Getting started
+If you want to use this for yourself feel free.
+Info on how to install and configure can be found on the wiki here.